bluxmit/alnoda-workspaces/workspaces/workspace-in-docker/README.md

 - supervisord
 - cron

+*NOTE: This is an alternative workspace to the `codeserver-workspace`.
+It has all the features ot the latter, except for the different implementation of the Visual Studio Code.*

 ## Code Editor

 The main code editor of this workspace is [**Eclipse Theia**](https://theia-ide.org/docs/) - an open-source version of popular Visual Studio Code IDE.